 All offenders are assessed through a PREA screening process during admission or transfer.
 Screening occurs by utilizing the PSD PREA Screening Tool which assesses an offender's vulnerability or predatory risk factors for sexual abuse or having the propensity to be sexually abusive towards other offenders.
 In April 2016, PSD conducted training for key staff on the electronic PREA screening form through PSD's Offendertrak system.
 The electronic process went live on June 1, 2016.
 The electronic screening process considers all screening variables from the National PREA Standards which enables an effective and efficient process for offender designations that will assist in housing, work assignment, programming, education and keeping separate those inmates at high risk.
+The screening process and instructions were updated in 2021 and most recently in May 2022.
+The updates were based on previous and current internal/external audits, updated guidance by the PREA Resource Center (PRC) and PREA Management Office (PMO).
+The update included the ability to choose specific LGBTI, cognitive, and physical designations that assists in considering the type of housing, program, and work assignments.
+Additionally, the update assists in tracking of targeted/specialized populations throughout the department and individual facilities.

-In 2021, the agency and its facilities rose to unexpected challenges, repeatedly adapting to the shifting requirements of Covid-19 and pandemic restrictions, unprecedented staffing shortages while prioritizing the health, safety, and security of those in our care, and for those tasked to ensure care.
+In 2022, the agency and its facilities continued to rise to unexpected challenges, repeatedly adapting to the shifting pandemic restrictions and requirements of Covid-19, unprecedented staffing shortages while prioritizing the health, safety, and security of those in our care, and for those tasked to ensure care.
 The agency and its facilities have demonstrated teamwork to continually implement and enforce the departments zero-tolerance PREA policy, adapt and strengthen practices to remain compliant with the National PREA Standards.